 Mastering frame composition and framing in film also allows you to break some of the rules of composition.

-Understanding frame composition rules is invaluable knowledge for a filmmaker.
+Understanding frame composition rules is invaluable knowledge for directors and cinematographers.

 And so is knowing when to break them.

 Shooting a perfectly symmetrical shot, breaking the rule of thirds, is used for very specific reasons.